ayeshag7/Chat2PDF/README.md

  * Select the extracted folder of the extension.

 ## Note
 This extension started off as a personal project and I consider this as only the first iteration.
+More functionality and improvements will be added soon.

+## To be added soon
+* Syntax highlighitng for code snippets